phenopolis/pheno4j/README.md

 - Maven 3

 ### Build Graph and Start up Neo4j ###
-Run the following, and then browse to http://localhost:7474/
+Run the following in the checkout directory, and then browse to http://localhost:7474/
 ```
 mvn clean compile -P build-graph,run-neo4j
 ```